osmosis-labs/beaker/README.md

 While `state.json` is there for mainnet and testnet state. `state.local.json` is intended to use locally and _being gitignored_ since its state will not make any sense on other's machine.

-And I don't think we have to explain about `.gitingnore` don't we?
+And I don't think we have to explain about `.gitignore` don't we?

 ---